Delivery MethodIn person

 About This Course

-Provides a pragmatic, applied understanding of health economics with the specific aim of increasing the effectiveness of management in the health care industry.
-As effective management requires understanding and application of the economic incentives and choices of the various agents in that industry, this course reviews the health economic principles that drive the behavior of providers, insurers, and patients.
-It provides an overview of the structure of the hospital, provider, and pharmaceutical and medical device industries and their responses to economic forces given the incentives faced by the various economic agents—patients, providers, payers, and health care manufacturers (i.e., the pharmaceutical and medical device industries).
+It also provides an overview of the structure of the hospital, provider, pharmaceutical, and medical device industries and their responses to economic forces given the incentives they face.
 This includes both an examination of private and government insurers and the ways health system actions are influenced by the policies of private and government insurance.
-Health equity is an issue that applies broadly in the health care industry, and as such, it has implications for its management.
-Similarly, health care management must prepare for the potential impact of health care reform on the health care industry so that it is positioned to thrive in a dynamic environment.
+Health equity is an issue that applies broadly in the health care industry.
+As such, it has implications for its management.
+Similarly, health care management must be prepared to thrive in an environment of continual reform.
 Accordingly, this course reviews various reform approaches and their implications for the health care industry.

 PhD, economics, University of Illinois; MA, economics, Colorado State University; BS, finance, Brigham Young University

-Dr. Christensen is the Principal Research Scientist in Health Economics at the Neiman Health Policy Institute of the American College of Radiology in Reston, VA.
+Dr. Christensen is the Director of Economic and Health Services Research at the Neiman Health Policy Institute of the American College of Radiology in Reston, VA.
 He is also a private consultant for health care organizations and in litigation matters.
 Dr. Christensen directed the Health Research and Policy team at the Center for Naval Analyses in Alexandria, VA, 2001−2015, where he conducted and oversaw research for the Military Health System, Navy Medicine, Department of Veterans Affairs, Department of Health and Human Services, and others.
 During 2015−2017, he conducted health economic research in pediatrics for Children’s Hospitals and Clinics of Minnesota.
 His research has covered cost, efficiency, medical homes, accountable care organizations, interventions, compensation and retention of health care professionals, and infrastructure.
 He has authored or coauthored approximately 100 publications and presentations.

 - HSM 3101 – Applied Health Economics